The Holiday Open House: Five Easy Steps for Hosting

 I love hosting parties at our house and the holidays are the best time to do it, because almost everyone’s house looks ready for a party at this time of year.
 Additionally, almost everyone is ready to be at a party at this time of year.
 Unless you’re a heartless Scrooge, in which case consider yourself not invited to my party.

-A holiday open house is an excellent way to open your door to lots of people with less strategic planning than hosting a sit-down meal.
+A holiday open house is an excellent way to welcome friends into your home with less strategic planning than hosting a sit-down meal.
 An open house is also a family-friendly way to entertain.
 Here are my top five tips for hosting an easy holiday open house.

 1. Choose the date and time, and make a guest list.

-The advantage of an open house is that it’s a come-and-go event, which can be a nice alternative to a normal party, especially since your typical holiday party can end with people hanging out in your kitchen until the wee hours of the morning.
-Choose a date and a time of day that works for your family — that could be early, like a brunch/lunch thing, or something late afternoon, that starts after the kids’ nap time and ends just before dinner.
+The advantage of an open house is that it’s a come-and-go event with a set time, which can be a nice alternative to a typical holiday party where everyone shows up at the same moment and you wind up with people hanging out in your kitchen until the wee hours of the morning.
+Choose a date and a time of day that works for your family — it could be early, like a brunch/lunch event, or something late afternoon, that starts after the kids’ nap time and ends just before dinner.
 Whatever you decide, be clear on your invitations about when the party begins and ends — for example, “Join us for a holiday open house on Saturday from 1:00 to 5:00 pm.”

 Invite as many or as few people as you’d like.
 With this type of party you’re more likely to have people stopping in for a bit and moving along to their next party or other holiday commitment.
 One of my nightmares that I host a party and only one person shows up, which is worse than no one coming to your party because at least then your shame is hidden.
 Unless you have a blog and then you know you’re going to write about how you threw a party and no one showed up.
 You can avoid this situation entirely by inviting lots of people and assuming they aren’t all going to show up at the exact same time.